-When you arrive for your NCLEX exam, you'll need your acceptable ID.
+When you arrive for your NCLEX, you'll need your acceptable ID.

-You will no longer need to bring a paper copy of the ATT for admittance to the NCLEX.
+You will no longer need to bring a paper copy of the Authorization to Test (ATT) for admittance to the NCLEX.
 For further details, please visit Authorization to Test.

 You're required to leave hats, scarves, gloves and coats outside of the testing room.
 (Provisions are made for religious/cultural dress.)

 Plan to arrive 30 minutes before your exam.
 If you are more than 30 minutes late, you may have to forfeit, reregister and pay another exam fee.

 In order to be tested, the following biometrics will be taken: signature, photograph and palm vein scan.

 You may not bring in paper or writing instruments for this computer-administered exam.
 An on-screen calculator and erasable note board/marker for making notes will be provided.

 You'll have up to 6 hours to complete the RN exam and 5 hours for the PN exam, including the short tutorial and 2 optional breaks (the first 2 hours into testing, the second after 3.5 hours of testing).
 Take time to analyze each question carefully—once you submit an answer you can't return to that question.
 Learn more about computer adaptive testing (CAT).